 “Take twice per day with meals and a full glass of water.
 Could cause excessive drowsiness.”

 Imagine seeking to effectively manage several prescriptions, from various doctors, taken at several times each day, with varied and perhaps even conflicting recommendations.
 Welcome to the day to day routine of countless older adults, 36% of whom take as many as five or more prescription medications concurrently.

 Medicine mismanagement for seniors is understandably prevalent, and may produce frightening consequences.
 Proper prescription management can help seniors remain safe and compliant with doctors’ recommended regimens.
-These pointers, courtesy of the senior care team at Morning Glory Home Care, are a great place to begin with proper prescription management for seniors:
+These pointers, are a great place to begin with proper prescription management for seniors:

 - Store prescriptions in a single secure, centralized location.
 Collect all medications the individual takes on a regular schedule, both OTC and doctor prescribed, and put together in a sturdy bin.
 Usually, the bathroom medicine cabinet isn’t a great storage location, since the moisture and warmth could affect specific prescriptions.
 If a certain medicine needs to be refrigerated, keep an empty bottle as a placeholder into the bin to function as a reminder.
 Keep the bin in a cool, dry location, securely out of reach of little children and pets.

 - Put together an inventory of all medications being taken.
 Be sure to include in your record each medication’s name, how frequently and what doses are prescribed, the name of the prescribing physician, together with the reason for taking the med.
 When completed, share the list with the older adult’s primary care physician or pharmacist for an evaluation to make certain that there are no unwanted contraindications.
 Put a reminder in your phone or calendar to review and update the list on a routine basis.